terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_network_v2.html.markdown

 * `tags` - (Optional) A set of string tags for the network.

+* `transparent_vlan` - (Optional) Specifies whether the network resource has the VLAN transparent attribute set.
+Valid values are true and false.
+Defaults to false.
+Changing this updates the `transparent_vlan` attribute of the existing network.

 The `segments` block supports:

 * `physical_network` - The phisical network where this network is implemented.